aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

 :new_spec:`Sure, what do you need to know that you don't know already?`.

-"Well, I need to build something that will give me different voltages over time after I feed the bulk current, and different current when I feed a constant voltage"
+"Well, I need to build something that will give me different voltages over time after I feed in the bulk current, and different current over time when I express a constant voltage across it's "virtual" battery terminals."

 :new_spec:`Hold on, show me what you want`.